This post may contain affiliate links. Please read my disclosure policy.

 STEP 2 | Marinate the chicken

-- Pat the chicken dry with paper towels and place in a large resealable plastic bag.
+Now, pat the chicken dry with paper towels and place it in a large resealable plastic bag.

-- Pour in half of the vinaigrette, seal the bag, and refrigerate for 30 minutes.
-Reserve the remaining vinaigrette for tossing the salad.
+Pour half the vinaigrette, seal the bag, and refrigerate for 30 minutes.
+Reserve the remaining vinaigrette for the salad.

 STEP 3 | Prep the salad greens

-- Drain a can of mandarin oranges, and gently pat dry with a paper towel to remove any extra moisture
+Then, remove the seeds and veins from the red bell pepper and julienne or cut them into thin strips.
+Drain a can of mandarin oranges, and gently pat dry with a paper towel to remove any extra moisture.

 STEP 4 | Cook the chicken

-- To bake the chicken: Preheat the oven to 400 degrees.
-Place the chicken on a lightly greased baking sheet, discarding the marinade.
-Bake for 20 – 25 minutes, until the chicken reaches an internal temperature of 165 degrees.
+First, preheat the oven to 400 degrees and place the chicken on a lightly greased baking sheet, discarding the remaining marinade.
+Bake for 20 to 25 minutes until the chicken reaches an internal temperature of 165 degrees.

-- Once cooked, remove the chicken to a cutting board and let rest for 5 minutes before slicing or cutting into cubes.
+Once cooked, remove the chicken to a cutting board and let it rest for 5 minutes before slicing or cutting it into cubes.

-- Add the chicken to the salad bowl, drizzle with the reserved vinaigrette, and toss until all the ingredients are coated.
-If you have leftover vinaigrette, it can be kept in the refrigerator for up to a week.
+Now, add the chicken to the salad bowl, drizzle with the reserved vinaigrette, and toss until all the ingredients are coated.
+Top the salad with crispy wonton strips and sliced almonds, serve fresh, and enjoy!

-- If all of the salad will not be eaten in one sitting, portion the salad into bowls and then drizzle with the vinaigrette.
-Once the greens are dressed, you won’t want to keep any leftovers as the salad will get soggy.
+If all of the salad is not eaten in one sitting, portion the salad into bowls and then drizzle it with the Asian salad dressing.
+Once the greens are dressed, you won’t want to keep any leftovers, as the salad will get soggy.

 - In the largest compartment, add the salad greens tossed with the veggies, but leave out the mandarin oranges as they could wilt the lettuce.
 Sprinkle with almonds.